Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Required users and roles

+The following table represents a suggestion of which roles should be created for the solution to work.
+You are also welcome to divide the roles differently and assign them to the users accordingly.

 | Role                  | Cluster privileges                                                    | Index privileges | Kibana        |
 | :---                  | :---                                                                  | :---             | :---          |
 | axway_apigw_indicies  | `monitor`,                                                            | `apigw-* - All`  | None          |